1934 Lithuanian coup attempt: Attempted coup

 Many of the officers participated in the successful coup d'état of December 1926, therefore the coup of 1934 was very similar to the coup of 1926.

 During the night of 6 to 7 June 1934, military officers stationed in Kaunas began the coup.
 They rang alarm bells mobilizing the soldiers.
 About 100 officers and 500–700 soldiers participated.
 Officers of the military aviation and hussar units as well as the 5th Infantry Regiment were particularly active.

-Using three tanks, the military blocked bridges and the railway station, took control of the General Staff and the central phone station, encircled the Ministry of Internal Affairs and the State Security Department.
+Using three tanks, the military blocked bridges and the railway station, took control of the General Staff and the central phone station, and encircled the Ministry of Internal Affairs and the State Security Department.
 These and other strategic objects were taken without resistance.
 The police hurried to protect the Presidential Palace.
 It was protected by 127 police officers and 25 presidential guards, armed with carbines and automatic rifles.
-Voldemaras was flown from Zarasai to Kaunas, but he arrived already after the coup failed.
+Voldemaras was flown from Zarasai to Kaunas, but he arrived after the coup had already failed.
 Petras Kubiliūnas, Chief of the General Staff of Lithuania, acted as a negotiator between the military and the president.
 There is no evidence that he knew of the coup beforehand but it is clear that he did not attempt to stop it and that he attempted to negotiate on behalf of the rebellious military.
 His decision to join the rebels is usually explained as a result of his conflict with Minister of Defence Balys Giedraitis who blocked Kubiliūnas' efforts to reform the Lithuanian Army.
 Giedraitis, who was a cousin of Smetona's wife Sofija, was particularly disliked by the younger officers.
 Officers saw him as a passive official without proper education or skills.

 There were three rounds of negotiations between Smetona and the military.
 Smetona was supported by some of the officers and refused to negotiate.
-He could agree to some government changes but flatly refused to consider Voldemaras' return calling him a "political bandit".
+He could agree to some government changes but flatly refused to consider Voldemaras' return, calling him a "political bandit".
 Smetona's supporters managed to alert the War School of Kaunas and the 2nd Infantry Regiment.
 They planned to use artillery to clear the blockade on the Panemunė Bridge leading into the city.
 Lacking resolve, the soldiers returned to their barracks.
-In particular, some author place the blame for the failed coup with Kubiliūnas who lacked determination and strong will.
+In particular, some authors place the blame for the failed coup on Kubiliūnas, who lacked determination and strong will.
 This sentiment is reflected in bailys (coward) – a codename assigned to him by the State Security Department.